 SDDP can scan your data assets for sensitive data.
 The data assets that SDDP supports include MaxCompute projects, Relational Database Service (RDS) databases, Object Storage Service (OSS) buckets, Tablestore instances, user-created databases hosted on Elastic Compute Service (ECS) instances, PolarDB-X databases, and PolarDB databases.

-View the statistics on authorized data assets
+View statistics on authorized data assets

-View the statistics on sensitive data identification
+View statistics on sensitive data detection

 - S1: low.

 View statistics on static de-identification

 In the Static Desensitization Result section, you can view the numbers of sensitive tables, de-identified tables, and de-identified fields in your data assets.
 You can also view the proportion of tables for which static de-identification is configured in all sensitive tables.